 Pneumonia, which is a lung infection, is another common cause for coughing up blood.
 Other symptoms of pneumonia include breathlessness, flu-like symptoms, chest pain, rapid heartbeat and coughing up blood with mucus.

-Talk to your doctor if you're concerned about symptoms.
+Talk to your doctor if you're concerned about your symptoms.

 Other, less likely, causes of coughing up blood include: